 To be sure, the people complain about America and Israel, but it’s more about legitimate policy issues they have with each, and not about the people who live there.

-If you are from Canada, the US, or the United Kingdom, you will need to join a tour group to see Iran.
+If you are from Canada United States, you will need to join a tour group to see Iran.
 That’s because our governments don’t have diplomatic relations with Iran.